 When an email account is created in cPanel, the email account quota is sometimes left on the default setting (often 100MB or 250MB).
 Your quota can quickly become full, even with a relatively quiet email address.

-When an account exceeds its quota, no further emails to that email address will be delivered.
+No further emails to that email address will be delivered when an account exceeds its quota.
 A delivery failure notification will then be returned to the sender.

 An example notification is as follows:

 This message was created automatically by mail delivery software.
 A message that you sent could not be delivered to one or more of its recipients.
 This is a permanent error.
 The following address(es) failed: [email protected] Mailbox quota exceeded